davidadjirackor/davidadjirackor/README.md

 👋 Hi, Im David.
 I have a passion for building databases and web tools and solving problems.
 I also have skills in project/task management building with ClickUp.
 I have a youtube videos showing tutorials on how to understand & use it (https://www.youtube.com/watch?v=hRC7Imvufi0).
 When i am not writing code you will find me producing and editing podcasts (https://listentogcr.com) & enjoying life.

 ## 🔭 I'm currently working on:

 - My old projects
-- Migrating of Oracle Forms system to Oracle Apex (Current role)
+- Migrating of Oracle Forms system to Oracle Apex
-- My portfolio website (adding more projects)
+- My portfolio website
 - My JavaScript skills

 ## 🌱 I'm currently learning: